 Spreadsheets can be used to track and monitor revenues and expenses.
-You can create budget templates and track all monies spent for small, medium and large businesses.
+You can create budget templates and track all monies spent for small, medium and large sized businesses.
 You can also use spreadsheets to track personal expenses for items such as checks paid, credit card debt and personal bank loans.
-By adding formulas to a spreadsheet, you can build automatic calculations into the template and easily review and track expenses against established budgets.
+By adding formulas to a spreadsheet you can build automatic calculations into the template and easily review and track expenses against established budgets.

-Type the field header “Annual Budget” in cell O1.
+Set Limits Type the field header “Annual Budget” in cell O1.
 Input financial expense limits for each expense category in cell O2 on the spreadsheet.
 Type a budget or expense limit for each category.
 Type the field header “Spent vs. Budget” in cell P1.

-Input “=SUM(B2:M2)” in cell N2 to track total monies spent for the first category January through December.
+Build in Formulas Input “=SUM(B2:M2)” in cell N2 to track total monies spent for the first category January through December.
 Copy and paste the formula down column N for all expense categories.

 Type “=O2-N2” in cell P2 to track current spend against the set budget.
 Copy and paste the formula down column P for all expense categories.

-At the start of each month input the amount of money to the cents that you spent for each expense category.
+Monitor Monthly Expenses Against the Budget At the start of each month input the amount of money to the cents that you spent for each expense category.
 Review the formulaic updates in Column P that automatically calculate and show how your expenses are tracking against your annual budget.